Why Customers Get Angry

 That’s like cutting the right wire on the bomb, MacGyver-style, only to pour gas on a fire.

 What is the background of the request they are putting forward?
-If the client is angry about an incident that occurred—ask for the details to get to the root cause.
+If the client is upset about an incident that occurred — ask for the details to get to the root cause.

-If you want to know how to handle an angry customer, you first need to know WHY they’re angry.
+So if you want to know how to handle an angry customer and prevent it happened again, you first need to know WHY they’re angry.

 You understand why the client is upset and what they want you to do about it.
 Now, it’s time to weigh everything on the scales and decide whether you’re going to lose the customer or to eat the consequences of saying yes to their demands.